Mental Health Facilities Lyon County, NV

 Rural Clinics Yerington

 Rural Clinics Yerington is a mental health treatment center in Lyon County, NV, located at 215 West Bridge Street, Suite 5, 89447 zip code area.
 Rural Clinics Yerington provides outpatient treatment and telemedicine/telehealth.
-Rural Clinics Yerington offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
-Rural Clinics Yerington also supports seniors or older adults, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Rural Clinics Yerington consist of psychosocial rehabilitation services, housing services and illness management and recovery.
+Rural Clinics Yerington offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Rural Clinics Yerington also supports seniors or older adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services at Rural Clinics Yerington consist of case management, psychosocial rehabilitation services and illness management and recovery.

 Rural Clinics Fernley

 Rural Clinics Fernley is a mental health clinic in Lyon County, Nevada, located at 415 Highway 95a, Building I, 89408 zip code.
 Rural Clinics Fernley offers outpatient treatment and telemedicine/telehealth.
-Rural Clinics Fernley provides psychotropic medication, group therapy and couples/family therapy to adults, young adults and children / adolescents.
-Some other services provided by Rural Clinics Fernley include case management and psychosocial rehabilitation services.
+Rural Clinics Fernley provides individual psychotherapy, couples/family therapy and group therapy to seniors 65 or older, children / adolescents and adults.
+Some other services provided by Rural Clinics Fernley include psychosocial rehabilitation services and case management.

 Rural Clinics Silver Springs

-Rural Clinics Silver Springs is a mental health facility in Lyon County, NV, located at 3595 U. s.
-Highway 50 , Suite 3, 89429.
-Rural Clinics Silver Springs provides outpatient treatment and telemedicine/telehealth.
-Rural Clinics Silver Springs provides psychotropic medication, group therapy and individual psychotherapy to adults, young adults and children / adolescents.
-Rural Clinics Silver Springs also supports seniors or older adults, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services available at Rural Clinics Silver Springs include case management, housing services and illness management and recovery.
+Rural Clinics Silver Springs is one of mental health facilities in Lyon County, Nevada, located at 3595 U. s.
+Highway 50 , Suite 3, 89429 zip code.
+Rural Clinics Silver Springs provides telemedicine/telehealth and outpatient treatment.
+Rural Clinics Silver Springs provides cognitive behavioral therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Rural Clinics Silver Springs also supports seniors or older adults, children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services provided at Rural Clinics Silver Springs include psychosocial rehabilitation services, illness management and recovery and case management.

 SPONSORED AD